There is competition in the domestic gas market in the Greater Belfast and Larne.

 This means domestic customers in these areas can shop around for their best price.

-The Consumer Council has produced a leaflet explaining how to switch your natural gas supplier and an online gas price and service comparison tool is available from here.
+The Consumer Council has produced a leaflet explaining how to switch your natural gas supplier and have also produced an online gas price and service comparison tool.

 Business customers in Belfast or Larne have the choice of three natural gas suppliers.